toonkii/collatz/README.md

 collatz
 =======

-Collatz on the Euler Project in Java.
+Collatz No. 14 on the Euler Project in Java.